 - Cellular routers are easily to install, as they are dropped in locally

 Monster Media equipped every station with a Digi WR21 cellular router (now superseded by Digi IX20

 PRSONAS: Virtual Greeter

-The holograms can be integrated with interactive signage where users can make selections or enter data such as their email address; the holograms can automatically follow up with the prospective customer via email once the interaction is complete.
+The holograms can also be integrated with interactive digital signage, where users can make selections or enter data such as their email address.
+The holograms can then automatically follow up with the prospective customer via email once the interaction is complete.

-When trying to demonstrate their holograms at enterprise sites during the sales process they sometimes found that the system could become bogged down as they tried to connect to the customer Wi-Fi.
-The companys security policies and firewalls sometimes prevented a successful installation, derailing their sales opportunities.
+When trying to demonstrate their holograms at enterprise sites during the sales process they sometimes found that the system could become bogged down as they tried to connect to the customer’s Wi-Fi.
+The prospective customer’s security policies and firewalls sometimes prevented a successful installation, occasionally derailing the sales opportunities.